-Taurine is an amino acid, a chemical that is a required building block of protein.
+Taurine is an amino sulfonic acid, but it is often referred to as an amino acid, a chemical that is a required building block of protein.
 Taurine is found in large amounts in the brain, retina, heart, and blood cells called platelets.
 The best food sources are meat and fish.

 You may see taurine referred to as “a conditional amino acid,” to distinguish it from “an essential amino acid.”
 A “conditional amino acid” can be manufactured by the body, but an “essential amino acid” cannot be made by the body and must be provided by the diet.
 People who, for one reason or another, cannot make taurine, must get all the taurine they need from their diet or supplements.
 For example, supplementation is necessary in infants who are not breastfed because their ability to make taurine is not yet developed and cow's milk does not provide enough taurine.
 So taurine is often added to infant formulas.
 People who are being tube-fed often need taurine as well, so it is added to the nutritional products that they use.
 Excess taurine is excreted by the kidneys.